 Storytelling, Art, & Mindfulness

 To truly support girls, we must go beyond conventional law and policy analysis and solutions.
-Respecting the need to hear girls’ stories, heed their perspectives, and recognize their resilience, our Initiative centers the voices of girls in identifying challenges, needs, strengths, and solutions by compiling and analyzing their art and shared narratives and examining the potential of art and mindfulness to address the effect of trauma on girls.
+Recognizing the value of girls’ stories, heeding their perspectives, and respecting their resilience, our work centers the voices of girls in identifying challenges, needs, strengths, and solutions by compiling and analyzing their art and shared narratives and examining the potential of art and mindfulness to address the effect of trauma on girls.

 New & Noteworthy: Storytelling, Art, & Mindfulness